-Training & Board Certification status
+Training & Board Certification Status

 In the United States physicians are licensed to practice medicine by state licensing boards.
 Once licensed, there are no federal laws that expressly define what procedures a physician can and cannot perform.
 In other words, a physician not trained to perform plastic surgery could claim to be a specialist in cosmetic plastic surgery and perform procedures such as liposuction, breast augmentation and tummy tuck, which they are not qualified.
-Hard to believe but unfortunately this does happen more and more frequently.
+Hard to believe, but unfortunately, this does happen more and more frequently.
 This is particularly common in medical spas where often the business of making money is put well before safety.
 There have been encouraging steps recently with unqualified doctors having their licenses revoked or even serving jail time.
 Salt Lake City and Utah are still a little behind the curve with this.

 Make sure your surgeon is certified by the American Board of Plastic Surgery.
-To become board certified by this board a plastic surgeon must first complete intensive training in an accredited plastic surgery training program.
+To become board certified by this board, a plastic surgeon must first complete intensive training in an accredited plastic surgery training program.
 Thereafter the surgeon must pass rigorous written and oral examinations given by the board.
 The American Board of Plastic Surgery is one of only 24 accredited specialty boards recognized by the American Board of Medical Specialties (ABMS) and is the only board recognized by the ABMS to certify a surgeon in plastic surgery of the face and body.

 Operating Facility Safety Standards

 Many cosmetic procedures are performed in clinic operating rooms as this offers the patient a significant reduction in cost.
 This is a safe and effective practice so long as the safety of the patient is not compromised in the process.
-The American Society of Plastic Surgeons and the American Society for Aesthetic Plastic Surgery require that all plastic surgery performed under anesthesia other than minor local anesthesia meet specific criteria.
+The American Society of Plastic Surgeons and the American Society for Aesthetic Plastic Surgery requires that all plastic surgery performed under anesthesia other than minor local anesthesia meet specific criteria.

 Choose a surgeon who has vast experience in plastic surgery procedures.
 More importantly, choose a surgeon with particular experience in the procedure that you are interested in.
 If you are interested in breast augmentation, ask your surgeon what percentage of his/her practice is breast augmentation and how many he/she has done.

-Word of mouth
+Word of Mouth

-Comfort with the staff
+Comfort with the Staff

-You should feel welcomed and comfortable with the plastic surgeon’s staff.
+You should feel welcomed and comfortable with the plastic surgeon’s team.
 They will work closely with you every step of the way.
 You need to know that they have your best interests in mind.

-Comfort with the Plastic Surgery facility
+Comfort with the Plastic Surgery Facility

-We have designed a world class plastic surgery clinic.
-The sights, sounds and smells of the facility were designed to be calming and comforting.
+We have designed a world-class plastic surgery clinic.
+The sights, sounds, and smells of the facility were designed to be calming and comforting.
 Having the certified operating room within this facility helps ease a lot of anxiety that comes with checking in at a hospital before your procedure.
 Try a virtual tour.

-Choose the right personality for you
+Choose the Right Personality for you

 Click, for a list of questions to bring to your consultation.